top of page

 Source: Orlandosentinel

-Luxury is paramount in the Wonder of the Seas.
-Its Central Park neighborhood is a botanical wonderland with 20,000 live plants, offering alfresco dining, upscale restaurants, and serene spaces.
-This innovative concept provides a tranquil oasis at sea, unmatched by any other cruise liner.
+Luxury is paramount on the Wonder of the Seas.
+Its Central Park neighborhood is a botanical wonderland with 20,000 live plants, offering alfresco dining and serene spaces.
+Thrill-seekers are treated to exciting attractions, including the Ultimate Abyss, a 10-story slide, and a vast water park.
 In terms of propulsion, the Wonder of the Seas embraces innovative technology.

-It features a clean and sustainable LNG (liquefied natural gas) propulsion system, reducing its environmental impact and enhancing efficiency.
-This eco-friendly approach aligns with the growing trend in the cruise industry towards greener and more sustainable operations. {best cruise lines}
+It features a clean and sustainable LNG (liquefied natural gas) propulsion system, significantly reducing its environmental impact and enhancing efficiency.
+This eco-friendly approach aligns with the growing trend in the cruise industry towards greener and more sustainable shipping operations.

 RMS Titanic